STARInformatics/biomed-workbench/README.md

 This project resides in [this Github project repository](https://github.com/STARInformatics/biomed-workbench).

 Here, we assume that we are using a Debian Linux flavor (like Ubuntu) to run the application.
-Adjust the commands accordingly to your chosen operating system.
+Adjust the commands accordingly to your chosen operating system (e.g. Microsoft Windows procedures will be different).

 First, some software may need to be updated and installed.
 In preparation, update your local package index as follows: